tommasogalli/JSPHPer/README.md

 **What would be cool to do next and future evolution?**

-It would be nice to make the search smarter, maybe saving info of all users' query and cosine match somewhere categorizing basically all the knowledge in advance.
-In this way it will slowly add knowledge on a specific domain if the question gravitates around that and would be able to accept more precise context.
+It would be nice to make the search smarter, maybe saving info of all users' query and cosine match somewhere, categorizing basically all the knowledge in some DB.
+In this way it will slowly add knowledge on a specific domain if the question gravitates around that and would be able to accept more precise context and get faster answers.

-It should be easy enough also make JSPHPer access some online information.
+It should be easy enough also make JSPHPer access some online information as well using Google Search API for example depending on the topic.

+Bear in mind this is just a test with no real scope so it might as well be that it will not receive any other updates!